Rchaeopteryx/Rchaeopteryx.github.io/content/ressources.md

 title: Resources
 ---

-This is a growing collection of the free and open resources I deploy with my projects
+This is a growing collection of the free and open resources I use with my projects.

 # Software